-One other factor to consider is turnaround time.
+Another factor to consider is turnaround time.
 Many people want to expedite the receipt of their results, and ordering the test online, you can have your results within two weeks, as opposed to two months or more by the time you get an appointment to ask the doctor for the test, take the test, and then wait for another appointment to go over the results.
 Having the test results with you when you go to that first doctor visit can be advantageous, because as with any meeting, the more prepared you are when you go in, the more productive your conversation can be.
 If you do not have a doctor, True Health Labs offers a one-on-one test results review with a doctor after you receive your results, for a fee.

 In short, the cortisol test is available on the website because it is one of the options available to aid in the diagnosis and treatment of Adrenal Fatigue, and people are looking for information and resources for this test.
 I merely make it available for those who want it.
 For people who are confident of their diagnosis by symptoms and are at the mild-moderate end of the adrenal fatigue spectrum, moving directly into a treatment strategy is a common and valid course of action.
 Some will decide to take the saliva test later on, and many never take it at all.
 The test, in conjunction with medical treatment becomes more important the further towards the extreme end of the spectrum you are.